 PrimeDry hoods and air system

-ANDRITZ PrimeDry hoods (PM, MG, impingement) and air systems improve the performance and economics of the drying process.
-The MG and impingement hoods increase drying capacity with the advantage of better moisture cross-profile as well as stretch profile (e.g. sack paper).
+ANDRITZ PrimeDry MG hood, PrimeDry AirFlow and air systems improve the performance and economics of the drying process and increase drying capacity with the advantage of better moisture cross-profile as well as stretch profile (e.g. sack paper).
 The use of heat recovery systems reduces overall energy consumption.
 The hoods can be combined with ANDRITZ size and film presses.

-The ANDRITZ PrimeDry PM hood encloses the dryer section with insulated sheet plate elements down to the machine floor level.
-This basement closure prevents the cold air from entering the drying section and creates a virtually closed hot room inside the paper machine hall.
+The PM hood encloses the dryer section with insulated sheet panel elements down to the machine floor level.
+The basement closure prevents the cold air from entering the drying section and creates a virtually closed hot room inside the paper machine hall.
 The PM hood keeps heat losses in the dryer section low and avoids condensation within the drying section.
 As a result, temperature and humidity inside the entire machine hall are improved.

 The hood and its auxiliaries (machine exhaust air and machine supply air) control the ventilation for the drying section with a uniform inflow of heated air in the vicinity of the paper web to quickly take up the water vapor produced.
 This water vapor is discharged with the exhaust air.